blitzdotcs/FX-Engine-Legacy-Repo/README.md

 - Ingame Options Menu (Check the pause menu)
 - A game crasher (In the options menu)

-# Bugs

-- Going into charting menu and selecting any different character crashes the game.
-(Probs something to do with the Character.hx file lolz)

 # FX Engine Main Credits

 - LOOK IN THE CREDITS MENU DORK